-Dr. Fernando A. Guerra is the former Director of Health for the San Antonio Metropolitan Health District (Metro Health) and a long-time practicing pediatrician.
-He also serves his community as a Clinical Professor of Pediatrics at the University of Texas Health Science Center at San Antonio (UTHSCSA), an Adjunct Professor in Public Health at the Air Force School of Aerospace Medicine, Brooks Air Force Base, and is an Adjunct Professor at the University of Texas School of Public Health in Houston.
+Dr. Fernando A. Guerra is the former Director of Health for the San Antonio Metropolitan Health District and a long-time practicing pediatrician.
+He also serves his community as a Clinical Professor of Pediatrics at Baylor College of Medicine, and as an Adjunct Professor of Public Health at the University of Texas School of Public Health.

-Dr. Guerra received his Bachelor of Arts degree from the University of Texas in Austin; his medical degree from the University of Texas Medical Branch in Galveston; and a Master of Public Health degree from the Harvard School of Public Health in Boston, Massachusetts, where he was a Kellogg Fellow.
+Dr. Guerra received his bachelor’s degree from the University of Texas in Austin, his medical degree from the University of Texas Medical Branch in Galveston, and his master’s degree in public health from the Harvard School of Public Health in Boston, where he was a Kellogg Fellow and a Distinguished Alumnus.
 He is a founding scholar of the Public Health Leadership Institute.
-As a frequent contributor to medical literature in the area of immunizations, community health, health disparities, and other public health issues, Dr. Guerra has received numerous awards for his service and contributions to public health including the Job Lewis Smith Award of the American Academy of Pediatrics.
+A frequent speaker and contributor to the medical literature in the area of community health, immunizations, health disparities, and other public health issues, Dr. Guerra has received numerous awards for his service and contributions to pediatrics and public health, including the Job Lewis Smith Award of the American Academy of Pediatrics.

-Dr. Guerra is a Fellow of the American Academy of Pediatrics and Diplomat of the American Board of Pediatrics.
-He has served on the Advisory Committee for Immunization Practices, the National Vaccine Advisory Committee, the Secretary’s Advisory Committee on Infant Mortality, and the Federal Advisory Committee for the National Children’s Study.
-Currently, he serves on the Board of Trustees of the Urban Institute and is a Commissioner on the Commonwealth Fund Commission for a High Performing Health Care System.
-Additionally, he is serving as Chairman of the Board of the Children’s Environmental Health Institute and serves on the Committee on Biomedical Ethics for the March of Dimes.
-He is a member of the National Board of Public Health Examiners, The New York Academy of Medicine, the Texas Academy of Medicine, Science, and Engineering, and The Institute of Medicine, for which he has served on several boards and committees.
+Dr. Guerra is a Fellow of the American Academy of Pediatrics and a Diplomat of the American Board of Pediatrics.
+During his active career in public health, he served on several federal advisory committees for immunization practices, infant mortality, and the National Children’s Study.
+He is a long-standing member of the Board of Trustees of the Urban Institute in Washington D.C.
+He previously served as a Commissioner on the Commonwealth Fund Commission for a High Performing Health Care System, on the March of Dimes’ National Committee on Biomedical Ethics, and on the National Board of Public Health Examiners.
+In addition to serving on PHAB’s Board of Directors, he was elected to the New York Academy of Medicine; the Institute of Medicine; the Academy of Medicine, Engineering, and Science of Texas; and the Texas Philosophical Society.
+He has served on several boards and committees within these organizations.